 In our Big Reds, we greeted them, chuckled, welcomed them to Antarctica, and bolted for the hut.
 Under the rules of the Antarctic Heritage Trust, there are limits as to how many people can be in the hut at one time.
 We wanted to get in before our chances slipped away and the mob encroached.
 The AHT liason recognized our McMurdo parkas and hurried us in.

 This is my church.
 It is one of my favorite places in the world.
 I have been to Scott’s Hut at Cape Evans dozens of times.
 As a hut guide, I’ve driven there in deltas and led groups of people from McMurdo into the hut.
 The history is right there; it is like walking into 1912.
 The provisions men meagerly survived on, the bunks they uncomfortably slept in, the laboratory, the darkroom, the stuffed emperor penguin (slightly deflated), the pony stables, the dogs, the inscriptions on the walls, the sleds, the sledging, the illnesses, the everything.
 The stories.
 The stories and stories of human survival and loss.
 I wonder if things like reaching the South Pole was ever worth it.
 We are disconnected from honor, glory, and valor for the sake of exploration and representing the motherland.
 The journals and materials left in these huts are the thing that connect us to the history of this area.

 The AHT had an unopened crate of Shackleton’s whisky in their trailers at Cape Evans to show the tourists.
-Lizzie from the AHT said she could feel the liquid in the crate when she lifted it.
+Lizzie Meek, Program Manager of the AHT, said she could feel the liquid in the crate when she lifted it.
 It was beautiful.
 I was in shock.
 Speechless.
 I may as well have met Mick Jagger.
 It was a moment.
 All I could do was let my mouth hang open and take pictures of the crate from all sides.